csbg/SplineOmics/README.md

 ```

 Direct all generated results to `/home/rstudio/output`, which is mounted
-to your local dir `output`.
+to your local folder `output`.
 Your results will be there.

 Stop the container: